navyabehl/employee-salary-prediction/README.md

 | **Random Forest** | **0.97** | **Lowest** | **Lowest** |

 > Random Forest was selected as the primary prediction model due to its superior accuracy and robustness to overfitting.

 ---

+## 🤖 GenAI Integration

+After generating salary predictions, the app calls the **Google Gemini 2.0 Flash** API to produce a concise, plain-English explanation of the predicted salary.
+This addresses a key challenge in ML deployment — **model explainability** — by translating numerical outputs into human-readable insights for non-technical stakeholders.

+Example output:
+> *"With 10 years of experience as a Data Scientist and a Master's degree, a salary of $120,000 aligns well with market benchmarks.
+Experience is the strongest driver here, contributing significantly more than education level alone..."*

+---